papivot/pace-docs/PKS Cluster Access.md

 *Example [ This is for demonstration purpose only.
 This is specific to PKS and may vary for other K8s distributions] -*

 To achieve this, we need to generate client certificates using the root ca that stored on the K8S master server.
-The location of the CA file is `/var/vcap/jobs/kube-apiserver/config/kubernetes-ca.pem`

 This can be done by SSHing into the master using the BOSH CLI -